V-HAB/V-HAB/README.md

 * SourceTree should now open.
 * In the top menu select 'Tools' -> 'Create or Import SSH Keys'.
 This will open the PuTTY Key Generator.
 * Click 'Generate' and move the mouse around in the indicated area
-* Once the key generation is completed, enter a passphrase and repeat it in the field below
+* Once the key generation is completed, **enter a passphrase** (the password entered here has to be used again when adding the key to the available list of keys) and repeat it in the field below
 * Click 'Save public key' and save the file in a new directory anywhere on your system using the appendix '.pub'
 * Click 'Save private key' and save the file in the same directory as in the previous step, this time using the appendix '.ppk'
 * In the top menu select 'Conversions' -> 'Export OpenSSH key' and save the file in the same directory as before without an appendix.